 As discussed in more detail under "Part I - Item1 - Business" in this Annual Report on Form 10-K, our U.S. debt purchasing business and collection activities are subject to federal, state and municipal statutes, rules, regulations and ordinances that establish specific guidelines and procedures that debt purchasers and collectors must follow when collecting consumer accounts, including among others, specific guidelines and procedures for communicating with consumers and prohibitions on unfair, deceptive or abusive debt collection practices.
 These rules, regulations, guidelines and procedures are modified from time to time by the relevant authorities charged with their administration which could affect the way we conduct our business.

-In particular, the Consumer Finance Protection Bureau ("CFPB") may adopt new regulations that may affect our industry and our business.
+For example, the Consumer Finance Protection Bureau ("CFPB") may adopt new regulations that may affect our industry and our business.
 Additionally, the CFPB has supervisory, examination and enforcement authority over our business and is currently examining the collection practices of participants in the consumer debt buying industry.
-We are currently engaged in discussions with the staff of the CFPB regarding practices and controls relating to our engagement with consumers that could result in a negotiated settlement or litigation.
-As a result of these discussions or other supervisory or regulatory actions taken by the CFPB, it is reasonably possible that we could agree to pay penalties or restitution and could recognize pretax charges of in excess of \$35 million and or could agree to additional terms that may materially impact our future operations, collections or financial results.
+The CFPB has also recently engaged in enforcement activity in sectors adjacent to our industry, impacting credit originators, collection firms, and payment processors, among others.
+The CFPB's enforcement activity in these spaces, especially in the absence of clear rules or regulatory expectations, can be disruptive as industry participants attempt to define appropriate business practices.
+Similarly, in response to petitions filed by third parties, in July 2015, the Federal Communications Commission ("FCC") released a declaratory ruling interpreting the Telephone Consumer Protection Act ("TCPA"), which could impact the way consumers may be contacted on their cellular phones and could impact our operations and financial results.
+As a result of the current regulatory environment, certain current practices or commercial relationships we maintain may be disrupted or impacted by changes in our or third-parties' business practices or perceptions of elevated risk.